When you buy through our links, we may earn a commission. Products or services may be offered by an affiliated entity. Learn more.

 Trial, Shipping & Warranty

 The Plus Hybrid carries a below-average sticker price compared to other hybrids on the market, and standard shipping is free for orders to all 50 states.
 You’ll also receive two complimentary pillows with your purchase.
-Leesa backs each mattress with a 100-night sleep trial and 10-year manufacturer’s warranty.
+Leesa backs each mattress with a 100-night sleep trial and lifetime manufacturer’s warranty.

 Best Mattress for Hot Sleepers